DeUnte/DeUnte/README.md

 - 👋 Hi, I’m @DeUnte
-- 👀 I’m interested in data science and analysis
-- 🌱 I’m currently learning Python_SQL_and PowerBI
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on analysis projects
+- 💞️ I’m looking to build Python Projects
-- 📫 How to reach me Twitter @djanddata
+- 📫 How to reach me: LinkedIn @DeunteChatman

 <!---
 DeUnte/DeUnte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.